fpv-wtf/msp-osd/README.md

 ## Choose a Font

-* Download the latest fonts package from https://github.com/bri3d/mcm2img/releases/download/latest/mcm2img-fonts.tar.gz .
+* Download a font package.
+See below for known community fonts!
 * Rename the files for your desired font to `font_<fc variant>` - see table below for examples or take a look at the `fonts` directory for a template for how the file names should look.
 (If your FC firmware is not listed below, use the generic filenames)
 * Place these four files on the root of your Goggles SD card.
 * Reboot.